suljov/ReconRunner/README.md

 ```

 # **Cleaning Up**
 To ensure that partial results are not lost, the tool saves and cleans the output on-the-fly.
-Even if you cancel the script using CTRL + C, the results gathered up to that point will be cleaned and saved.
+Even if you cancel the tool using CTRL + C, the results gathered up to that point will be cleaned and saved.

 # **Acknowledgments**
-**Gobuster**: The original tool by OJ Reeves (@TheColonial) & Christian Mehlmauer (@firefart) which this script uses.
+**Gobuster**: The original tool by OJ Reeves (@TheColonial) & Christian Mehlmauer (@firefart) which this tool uses.
-**ffuf**: The original tool by @ffuf which this script uses.
+**ffuf**: The original tool by @ffuf which this tool uses.